OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/variables.md

 For configurations that differ per environment, our recommendation is to use a combination of Octopus Deploy and configuration files stored in source control.
 You'd have three levels of configuration files:

 - Main configuration file (appSettings.json)
-- Environment specific configuration file (appSettings.Development.json)
+- Environment-specific configuration file (appSettings.Development.json)
-- Tenant specific configuration file (appSettings.MyTenantName.json)
+- Tenant-specific configuration file (appSettings.MyTenantName.json)

 Octopus Deploy can set an environment variable or configuration value during deployment to indicate which environment-specific configuration file to use.
 Or, if you are using .NET Framework, you can leverage [configuration file transforms](/docs/projects/steps/configuration-features/configuration-transforms).